yumeng111/myCCMAnalysis/README.md

 # Module Code
 - The `CCMAnalysis` executable reads in the xml config file (examples are in configFiles) and runs the module you want to run
 - Current Modules
-  - CCMConvertBinary2ROOT (convert binary to ROOT files and creates pulses)
+  - CCMFindPulses(convert binary to ROOT files and creates pulses)
-  - CCMNearlineDiag (calculate SPE rates and calculate SPE calibrations)
+  - CCMSPECalc (calculate SPE calibrations)
+  - CCMSRateCalc (calculate SPE rates)
   - CCMFindEvents (find events and information about them)
-  - CCMApplyPreCuts (apply cuts on the events that were found)
+  - CCMNa22Cuts (apply cuts on the events that were found)
 - <b>If you want to develope your own module or suggest changes to an existing, please let me know.</b>

 # Analysis Directory